appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Installation/Uninstall/index.md

 layout: default-2
 product: MAMP PRO Windows
 language: en
+lastedit: 2021-03-26
 ---

 ## Uninstalling MAMP PRO

 Use the Windows Uninstaller Utilities to uninstall MAMP PRO.
-You can remove both your `C:\MAMP` and `C:\MAMP PRO` folders after you have successfully uninstalled MAMP PRO using the uninstaller utility.
+You can remove both your "C:\MAMP" and "C:\MAMP PRO" folders after you have successfully uninstalled MAMP PRO using the uninstaller utility.

 <div class="alert" role="alert">
-Note: Do not manually remove the c:\MAMP or c:\MAMPPRO folders before you use the MAMP/MAMP PRO uninstaller.
+Note: Do not manually remove the "C:\MAMP" or "C:\MAMPPRO" folders before you use the MAMP/MAMP PRO uninstaller.
 This may break the MAMP/MAMP PRO uninstaller.
 </div>